Cavity Treatment

 • Promoting dentin regeneration.

-MTA cement is highly biocompatible and recommended for those searching for “MTA cement Mita”.
+MTA cement is highly biocompatible and is also recommended for those searching for terms such as “MTA cement Mita.”

 Procedure for Direct Pulp Capping.